x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer2013/understanding-permissions-coexistence-with-exchange-2007-and-exchange-2010-exchange-2013-help.md

 You can create the following types of management scopes:

-  - **Predefined relative**   Predefined relative scopes are included in Exchange 2013.
+  - **Predefined relative**: Predefined relative scopes are included in Exchange 2013.
 You can control what a user sees and what a user modifies.
 For example, predefined relative scopes can control whether users see only information about themselves or information about the entire organization.

-  - **Recipient**   Recipient scopes control which recipients an administrator can create, modify, or delete.
+  - **Recipient**: Recipient scopes control which recipients an administrator can create, modify, or delete.
 These selections can be based on an organizational unit (OU), a recipient filter, or both.
 Recipient filters specify the criteria that a recipient must match to be included in the scope.
 For example, you might create a recipient filter scope that includes all users in a certain location or in a specific department.
 You can even combine OUs and recipient filters to match only users who are within a specific OU and who report to a specific manager.

-  - **Server**   Server scopes control which servers an administrator can manage.
+  - **Server**: Server scopes control which servers an administrator can manage.
 You can specify either server lists or server filters.
 For server lists, you define a static list of servers that can be managed.
 Server filters work in the same manner as recipient filters in that you can specify the criteria that have to be matched.
 For example, you might create a server scope that matches all servers within a particular Active Directory site.

-  - **Database**   Database scopes control which databases an administrator can manage.
+  - **Database**: Database scopes control which databases an administrator can manage.
 They can also control which databases mailboxes can be created on or which databases mailboxes can be moved to.
 Like server scopes, they can be defined as lists or as filters.
 For example, you might create a list or filter that allows administrators to create mailboxes on or move mailboxes to specific mailbox databases managed by a specific subsidiary.

-  - **Exclusive**   Recipient, server, and database scopes can also be created as exclusive scopes.
+  - **Exclusive**: Recipient, server, and database scopes can also be created as exclusive scopes.
 Exclusive scopes work in the same manner as deny access ACEs in ACLs.
 If anything matches an exclusive scope, only the administrators assigned an exclusive scope can manage that object.
 This is true even if another scope that isn't exclusive matches the same object.
 This is especially useful when you might want only a few, highly trusted individuals to be able to manage an executive's mailbox.
 Even if another regular recipient scope is broader and includes the executive's mailbox in the scope, the administrators assigned the broader, regular recipient scope won't be able to manage that executive's mailbox unless they are also assigned the exclusive scope.

 Management scopes are used with management roles, management role assignments, and management role groups to control who can manage what objects and in what manner they can manage those objects.
 For more information, see the following topics: